Phuket Town Coolest Cafés

 Open: · 8 am – 6 pm

 Phone: 080 534 4964

-A cool little place found just outside the historical streets of Phuket town.
+A cool little place found just outside the historic streets of Phuket town.
 Nee team good coffee and good casual Thai food.
 The design is mostly ‘faux run-down’, the way young people like it in this part of Phuket Town.
-Their most popular dish is the Crying Tiger, a Thai beef sirloin steak served with spicy sauce, and grilled chicken.
-For the classics you can always order a good old Pad Thai.
-Atmosphere is easy-going, maybe a bit slow, and they play jazz music in the background.
+Their most popular dish is the Crying Tiger, a Thai beef sirloin steak served with spicy sauce and grilled chicken.
+For the classics, you can always order a good old Pad Thai.
+The atmosphere is easy-going, maybe a bit slow, and they play jazz music in the background.

 Location: 80 Yaowarat Road, Phuket Town

 Cafe’In is probably one of the smallest cafés in Phuket town, located just in front of the Thai Hua Museum.
 They are famous for their Thai milk tea and mango crepes but also their locally made jelly in honey syrup with fresh lemon desserts, a popular treat among locals.